Individual Adult Counselling

 At Insight, our intake team will help you to choose the right therapist based on their areas of specialty, personality, availability and therapy methods.
 Or, if you book online, you can make that decision yourself.
 Your therapist will work in partnership with you to determine the most effective method of therapy, and depending on your concern, together you’ll come up with a plan that makes sense for you.
 If you’re a very solution focused problem solver, then you might be happy with a short-term goal for therapy.
 If you like to talk more and really investigate your problems, then a more traditional therapeutic approach may be the best fit for you.
 Check out our Counselling page to learn more about common mental health concerns and effective treatments.

-We have 6 locations in Alberta (Edmonton South, Central, and North; Calgary; Red Deer; and Spruce Grove) and we also offer online counselling for those who prefer, or are unable to get to one of our locations.
+We have several locations in Alberta and we also offer online counselling for those who prefer, or are unable to get to one of our locations.
 We look forward to supporting you on your journey to optimal mental wellness.
+Please contact us to learn more.